Wise and Pure

 What about the times I remember with pain?
 What about those moments that I wish not to relive?
 And I stopped for a moment.
 Could I change them?
 I have a time machine here.
 Can I fix the past and create a new future?
 But then a sobering thought overcame me.
 Being immersed in the wonder of life and taking it in completely, being present and awake, would help me confront those difficult times.
 And I abandoned this idea of changing the past and embraced the one of changing the future.
 I cannot change the story of what has already happened.
 But I realize that I can still change how the story ends.
 So today, everything can be a new beginning.
 It doesn’t matter where it started, but how it ends.
 Pain is real, but grace and hope stand tall.

 So the question remains, what would I do If I had a time machine?
 Simple, I’d do it all over again, happiness and yes, the pain, because it has been in the low moments that the Almighty has shown up and shown off!
 So as I snapped out of the dream mode I was in, I realized that the future is before me, and I walk with the Maker of the heavens and the earth, and He can change anything.
-I just a grateful heart and desire to live full and free.
+I just need a grateful heart and desire to live full and free.

 I’d do it all over again; yes, the happiness and the pain, If I had a time machine.